-The duty of the auditor in such a case to see that the basis of valuation and the calculations are
+The duty of the auditor in such a case to see that the basis of valuation and the calculations are correct and that all contingencies are provided for.

 2 Valuation of Assets during Inflationary Period:

 A problem which confirms an auditor is as to how to value the assets during the Inflationary period, e.g.